A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: The Model

-Following the above relations, we can express the quartic and cubic couplings in terms of various measurable physical quantities : heavy scalar masses ($M_{h_1}, M_{h_2}, M_\chi$), vev's ($v,v_\phi$) and the scalar mixing angle ($\sin\theta$).
+Here $h_1$ is identified as the SM-like Higgs with mass $M_{h_1} \simeq 125$ GeV and $h_2$ is the beyond the SM (BSM) scalar with a mass denoted as $M_{h_2}$.
+Following the above relations, we can express the quartic and cubic couplings in terms of various measurable physical quantities: heavy scalar masses ($M_{h_1}, M_{h_2}, M_\chi$), vevs ($v,v_\phi$), and the scalar mixing angle ($\sin\theta$).
 The relations are as follows:

-The phenomena of Leptogenesis, the Electroweak phase transition, and Dark Matter production via the freeze-out mechanism depend on the thermal history of the Universe, which we will explore in our discussion.
+The phenomena of Leptogenesis, the Electroweak phase transition, and DM production via the freeze-out mechanism depend on the thermal history of the Universe, which we will explore in our discussion.
 The phenomenon of Leptogenesis occurs at high temperatures ($T_{\Phi} > T > T_{\rm EW}$)\footnote{The generated lepton asymmetry transfers to the baryon asymmetry through EW sphaleron processes.
-The baryon asymmetry is conserved after the EW sphaleron processes decouple from the thermal bath at a temperature ($T_\text{sph}\sim 10^2$) GeV.}.
-Contrarily, the Dark Matter maintains thermal equilibrium even after the EWSB phase, {\it i.e.,} at a temperature around $T_{\rm{FO}}\sim \frac{M_{\chi}}{3} < T_{\rm EW}$.
+The baryon asymmetry is conserved after the EW sphaleron processes decouple from the thermal bath at a temperature ($T_\text{sph}\sim 10^2$) GeV}. {Contrarily, the DM maintains thermal equilibrium even after the EWSB phase, {\it i.e.,} at a temperature around $T_{\rm{FO}}\sim \frac{M_{\chi}}{20}~ {\rm to} ~\frac{M_{\chi}}{30} < T_{\rm EW}$ \cite{Kolb:1990vq}}.
 The phenomenology of the model depends on the following independent parameters:

 In our discussion of DM, we consider that the right-handed neutrino masses ($M_{N_{1,2}}$) are much heavier than the DM mass $M_\chi$.
 Therefore, $M_{N_{1,2}}$ will not appear in the DM analysis.
-The mass parameter $M_{\phi}$, which represents the mass of the $\phi$ state prior to the electroweak symmetry breaking (EWSB), is related to the mass parameter $M_{h_2}$, corresponding to the mass of the physical state $h_2$ in the following manner:
+The mass parameter $M_{\phi}$, which represents the mass of the $\phi$ state prior to the EWSB, is related to the mass parameter $M_{h_2}$, corresponding to the mass of the physical state $h_2$ in the following manner: